Skip to main content

 Passwords are not required in the CSV file.

-You can correct the failed rows and re-import only those rows, without reprocessing the entire file.
+You may correct failed rows and re-import only those rows.

 Import jobs are processed in batches.